Diplomat Personality! What sets great diplomats apart? It’s their personality that does the magic.

 Self-Awareness = Reflect + Observe + Analyze - Step 2: Practice Active Listening

 Being a good listener is a key trait of diplomats.
 Practice active listening by giving your full attention to the person speaking, maintaining eye contact, and asking clarifying questions.
-It shows respect and allows you to understand others’ perspectives.
+It shows respect and help you understand others’ perspectives.

 Active Listening = Engage + Attend + Respond - Step 3: Learn to Negotiate